-LLMs and humans are able to affect one another, and have similar preferences. to the extent that they exhibit theory of mind [2].
-However, while mimicking human preferences after the fact gives the appearance of holding values and beliefs, an LLM has no impetus because it is not compelled by feelings, and so cannot entertain roughly equivalent symbols.
+An LLM is trained to mimic human preferences.
+However, an LLM is not given impetus by feelings, and so cannot entertain roughly equivalent symbols.
 This is not to say we cannot reverse engineer the complex balance of human-like feelings, merely that we have not.
-If an LLM has any impetus at all, it is to be found in our prompts.
+If an LLM has impetus, it is to be found in our prompts.
 It is reminiscent of a mirror test, which is a means of determining whether animals are self aware.
-For example, a cat seeing itself in the mirror may attempt to attack what it sees, not realising what it sees is not another animal but its own reflection.
+For example, a cat seeing itself in the mirror may attack its reflection, not realising what it sees is itself.
 In an LLM we face a mirror test of our own, but instead of light it reflects our own written language back at us.
-We then ascribe motives and feelings to that language, because we have evolved to infer the intent of organisms compelled by feelings [7].
-An LLM hijacks the shortcuts we use to understand one another (it takes advantage of the fact that we assume others are motivated by similar feelings [13]).
+We ascribe motives and feelings to that language because we have evolved to infer the intent of organisms compelled by feelings [6].
+An LLM hijacks what we use to understand one another (that we assume others are motivated by similar feelings [10]).
 We've a history of ascribing feelings and agency to things possessed of neither.
-In the 1970s, a chatbot named ELIZA made headlines as its users attributed feelings and motives to its words [25].
+In the 1970s, a chatbot named ELIZA made headlines as its users attributed feelings and motives to its words [21].
 Like ELIZA, today's LLMs not only do not mean what we think they mean by what they say, but do not mean anything at all.
 This is not an indictment of LLMs trained to mimic human preferences.
 The meaning we ascribe to their behaviour can be useful, even if that behaviour was not intended to mean anything.

-The Hall of Mirrors: Even if we were to approximate human feelings, an LLM like ChatGPT is not reasonably performant.
+The Hall of Mirrors: Even if we approximate human feelings, an LLM like ChatGPT is not reasonably performant.
 It is maladaptive, requiring an abundance of training data.
-This may be because training does not optimise for a weak representation, but settles for any function fitting the data12 [7].
+This may be because training does not optimise for a weak representation, but settles for any function fitting the data11 [6].
 Returning to mirror analogies, imagine a hall of mirrors reflecting an object from different angles.
-A weak or simple representation would be one symbol $\alpha \in \mathfrak{s}{\mathfrak{o}}$ representing the object, which is then interpreted from the perspectives $a,b,c,d\in S{\alpha}$ of each mirror.
+A weak or simple representation would be one symbol $\alpha \in \mathfrak{s}{\mathfrak{o}}$ representing the object, which is then interpreted from the perspectives $a, b, c, d \in S{\alpha}$ of each mirror.
 A needlessly convoluted representation of the same would instead interpret a, b, c and d using different symbols.
-These would be α 's children $\omega, \gamma, \delta, \sigma \sqsubset \alpha$ such that $a \in S{\omega}, b \in S{\gamma}, c \in S{\delta}, d \in S{\sigma}$.
-This latter representation fails to exploit what is common between perspectives, which might allow it to generalise to new perspectives.
+These would be α 's children $\omega, \gamma, \delta, \sigma \sqsubseteq \alpha$ such that $a \in S{\omega}, b \in S{\gamma}, c \in S{\delta}, d \in S{\sigma}$.
+This latter representation fails to exploit what is common between perspectives, which might allow it to generalise [6] to new perspectives.
 That an LLM may not learn sufficiently weak representations seems consistent with their flaws.
-One well documented example of this is how an LLM may convincingly mimic yet fail to understand arithmetic [26], but such flaws may more subtly manifest elsewhere.
-For example, when we queried Bing Chat (on the 2^{nd} of February 2023 [1, p.11]) with the name and location of a relatively unknown individual who had several professions and hobbies mentioned on different sites, Bing concluded that several different people with this name lived in the area, and that each one had undertaken a different hobby or profession.
+One well documented example of this is how an LLM may convincingly mimic yet fail to understand arithmetic [22], but such flaws may more subtly manifest elsewhere.
+For example, when we queried Bing Chat (on the 2^{nd} of February 2023 [1, p.11]) with the name and location of a relatively unknown individual who had several professions and hobbies mentioned on different sites, Bing concluded that different people with this name lived in the area, each one having a different hobby or profession.